nwatanbe/SVM_E_model/README.md

 "Downloaded_directory_path" should be given an arbitrary directory path containing Anaconda.

-Conda environment are built using the following commands:
+The conda environment is built using the following commands:
 conda create –n enzyme python=3.7.4
 conda activate enzyme